-Participants in the Visual Preference Survey viewed 50 images showing examples of public parks, commercial and mixeduse development, and housing, and ranked the images on a scale between -3 and 3.
+Participants in the Visual Preference Survey viewed 50 images showing examples of public parks, commercial and mixed use development, and housing, and ranked the images on a scale between -3 and 3.
 The survey was administered at public input sessions and distributed online.

 Generally, survey respondents have a preference for pedestrian oriented development.
 This includes mixed use commercial areas oriented towards the street and housing pulled up to the street with elements such as front porches and landscaping.
 Respondents identified images resembling Evansville's historic districts as highly positive.
 These were common elements among single family housing, multi-family housing, and commercial/mixed use images.

 Some multi-family images received a high average rating, contrasting slightly with the 2014 Community Survey that showed less support for multifamily housing than most other housing choices.
 This indicates that it is the design of the housing that matters most to existing residents, rather than the type.
+The image to the right shows multifamily housing, which demonstrates architectural elements such as façade articulations and individual entrances to give the appearance of townhomes, numerous windows, exposed rafters, durable and attractive materials, and attractive landscaping.